 The total bill came to just over £120.
 It certainly wasn’t cheap; especially when you consider that a lot of the food we ate had been foraged for.
 However, it was worth it to experience Native’s concept of wild food and minimal waste, and to see how simple, natural ingredients can be transformed into awe-inspiring dishes – not to mention the opportunity to grill Will and his team for cooking tips!

 Native in Neal’s Yard, Covent Garden gets my full seal of approval and I would go back for seconds in a heartbeat.
+It has to be one of the best restaurants in Covent Garden.
 Book yourself in at the Chef’s Table and allow yourself to be amazed – tell ’em I sent you!

 3 Neal’s Yard,